rashi-agarwal-tech/PBI-FOB-Dev/README.md

 #### Azure Application Principle:
-We have installed the [Microsoft Fabric Capacity Metrics app ](https://app.powerbi.com/groups/me/apps/b4f68cde-3225-4a69-9de2-039942d27d37?experience=power-bi) to help monitor our primium capacity workspaces.
+We have installed the [Microsoft Fabric Capacity Metrics app ](https://app.powerbi.com/groups/me/apps/b4f68cde-3225-4a69-9de2-039942d27d37?experience=power-bi) to help monitor our premium capacity workspaces.
 Fabric resides on a capacity which is a pool of resources allocated to our platform.
 Each capacity has its own number of Capacity Units (CU).
 CUs are used to measure the compute power available for our capacity.

 The application is currently owned by `Chione Taoself` but I believe that `Karthik Ramani` can also grant access to this application.
-You will not be able to access the report unless you have specifically granted acess.
+You will not be able to access the report unless you have specifically granted access.

 ![Workspace source control](docs/images/fab_cap_metrics_capacity.PNG)